 The scientists then studied the dogs' facial expressions using the Dog Facial Action Coding System (DogFACS), which is a scientific tool for coding canines' facial movements.
 (It was adapted from the FACS system created for humans by Paul Ekman and Wallace Friesen in 1978.)
 Kaminski and her team discovered that each dog made animated faces when the person in the room was looking at it, including raising its eyebrows and sticking out its tongue — much more than when the person's back was turned.

-"The findings appear to support evidence [that] dogs are sensitive to humans' attention and that expressions are potentially active attempts to communicate, not simple emotional displays," Dr. Juliane Kaminski says in a press statement.
+"The findings appear to support evidence [that] dogs are sensitive to humans' attention and that expressions are potentially active attempts to communicate, not simple emotional displays," Dr. Juliane Kaminski said in a press statement.

 Most surprisingly is that even the presence of food didn't influence the dogs as much as human affection.
 "We knew domestic dogs paid attention to how attentive a human is — in a previous study we found, for example, that dogs stole food more often when the human's eyes were closed or they had their back turned," Kaminski says.
 "In another study, we found dogs follow the gaze of a human if the human first establishes eye contact with the dog, so the dog knows the gaze-shift is directed at them."